A good sleeping pad is imperative

 with nature.

-- To save weight and bulk, I used
+- To save weight and bulk, when

 under my legs (nature goes under the